Skip to main content

 Background and Education

 Hon.
-Gail S. Tusan, Senior Judge brings more than 30 years of judicial service in various Georgia jurisdictions to her practice at JAMS.
-Most recently, Judge Tusan retired from her sixth elected term as a superior court judge in Fulton County.
-During her time on the superior court, Judge Tusan served two successful terms as chief judge, and played an active role in the design and launch of the Family Division, which implemented a case management system featuring mediations and judicially hosted settlement conferences where she also served for over a decade.
+Gail S. Tusan, Senior Judge brings more than 35 years of multi-jurisdictional Georgia judicial service to her practice at JAMS.
+In 2019, Judge Tusan retired from her sixth elected term as a superior court judge in Fulton County and was appointed by the Governor to serve as a state-wide senior judge.
+During her time on the superior court, Judge Tusan served two successful terms as chief judge, and played an active role in the design and launch of the Family Division, which implemented a case management system featuring mediations and judicially hosted settlement conferences.
+She resolved custody, property division, alimony and child support, and contempt cases, as well as handling felony criminal matters, ruling on constitutional and equity questions, managing a robust civil law docket, resolving pre-trial motions, and presiding over jury trials where legal and equity remedies were sought.
+She presided over several notable jury trials involving whistleblower claims, public policy issues and big verdict (medical malpractice, products liability and wrongful death) outcomes.

 Judge Tusan’s diverse career and extensive legal and community service have garnered her a reputation for building consensus during disputes and forging partnerships among the legal community, government and the public they serve.
 She is frequently asked to participate in educational programming for the legal community.

-Prior to joining the bench, Judge Tusan practiced civil litigation in a variety of areas, including intellectual property, unfair competition, franchise law, family law and other general business matters.
+Prior to joining the bench, Judge Tusan practiced civil litigation in a variety of areas, including trademark and copyright infringement, deceptive trade practices and unfair competition, franchise law, products liability, family law, libel and slander, and other general partnership and business matters.

 ADR Experience and Qualifications